What is membrane filtration ?

 Membrane filter as a physical barrier

-In its most basic terms, membrane filtration involves passing a single feed stream through a membrane system that separates it into two individual streams, known as the permeate and the retentate.
+So, what is membrane filtration?
+In its most basic terms membrane filtration involves passing a single feed stream through a membrane system that separates it into two individual streams, known as the permeate and the retentate.
 The membrane that separates them is a physical barrier with highly specialized characteristics – a barrier that only certain selected components in the feed stream can pass through.

 The pores of such membrane material are so small that they are measured in Angstrom (10-10 m), and pressure is required to force the liquid through them.
 In fact, the pores in the membranes used for nanofiltration and reverse osmosis are so small that they cannot be seen even with a scanning electron microscope.